Travel Guides

 How to Get to Big Sky

 In order to get to Big Sky, you’ll need to fly into Bozeman, Montana.
 Be sure to check flights before deciding on dates for your trip.
-Many airlines fly nonstop to Bozeman, but there aren’t direct flights to every destination every day.
+Many airlines fly nonstop to Bozeman, but there aren’t direct flights from every point of origin every day.
 Speaking from experience, if you don’t have a direct flight, it could take you as long as 12 hours to get there from the East Coast.

-After you arrive in Bozeman, it’s a 1 to 1.5 hour drive to Big Sky, depending on traffic and road conditions.
+After you arrive in Bozeman, it’s a 1-to-1.5-hour drive to Montage Big Sky, depending on traffic and road conditions.
+The cell service is spotty, so bring something to read or watch, or just soak in the spectacular views.
 The easiest way to get to Big Sky is to hire a car service.
 I recommend Snow Country Limousine, which has a fleet of luxury vehicles and friendly drivers.
-Please note: there are no taxis, Ubers, or Lyfts at the airport, so you absolutely need to book a car service or rent a car.
+Important reminder: There are no taxis, Ubers, or Lyfts at the airport, so you absolutely need to book a car service or rent a car.
 If you plan on hanging around Big Sky, you can take advantage of Montage Big Sky’s Cadillac partnership, which offers guests complimentary local transportation.
 If you want to explore the region, you should rent a car at the airport.

 Store or Rent Your Gear

-If you need to rent ski or snowboarding equipment, head to the on-property shop, Compass Sports.
-The warm and knowledgeable staff will equip you with everything you need, and store it for the duration of your stay.
+If you need to rent ski or snowboarding equipment, head to the Montage Big Sky on-property shop, Compass Sports.
+The warm and knowledgeable staff will equip you with everything you need and store it for the duration of your stay.

 If you brought your own ski or snowboarding equipment, Compass Sports will store it for you so you’ll be ready to hit the slopes first thing in the morning.
 Each morning, the staff will set up your skis or board in front of the chairlift, so you can easily hit the slopes.
 They’ll also help you get in and out of your ski boots, which is a huge help at the end of a long day.